Poll: 36% approve of Trump's job performance

 Still, 53% of Americans said they are optimistic about Trump's presidency, and more say that Trump will help the economy than hurt it.

 The Quinnipiac poll also found that American voters are critical of Trump's personal qualities.
-Large majorities say that he is not level-headed or honest, and 53% say that he "does not care about aver Americans."
+Large majorities say that he is not level-headed or honest, and 53% say that he "does not care about average Americans."

 Working in Trump's favor: Slightly more say that Trump has good leadership skills (49% to 46%), and large majorities believe that he is intelligent and a strong person.